briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     instant bingo other than at a bingo session.

-    3. _(3)_ Nothing in subsection (d) hereof prohibits an employee of a fraternal organization, veteran’s organization, or sporting organization from selling instant bingo tickets or cards to the organization’s members or invited guests, as long as no portion of the employee’s compensation is paid from any receipts of bingo.
+    3. _(3)_ Nothing in subsection (d) hereof prohibits an employee of a fraternal organization, veteran's organization, or sporting organization from selling instant bingo tickets or cards to the organization's members or invited guests, as long as no portion of the employee's compensation is paid from any receipts of bingo.

 5. _(e)_ Notwithstanding subsection (b)(1) of this section, a charitable